EVENTS ACTIONS VA ELECTIONS IMMIGRATION

 Provides for an appeal process for any person or committee assessed a civil penalty under the Campaign Finance Disclosure Act of 2006. ...

-DeSteph (R) Committee
+DeSteph (R) Passed

 Passed